kish-an/basic-arlo-assistant/README.md

 Alternatively, baa can be installed with pip.

 > [!TIP]
-> Use `pip install --user` if you do not have administrative administrative privileges, or want to avoid affecting other users on your system.
+> Use `pip install --user` if you do not have administrative privileges, or want to avoid affecting other users on your system.
 This will install packages for the current user, rather than the default system-wide directory.

 ```sh
 pip install baa